Multi-modal Data Spectrum: Multi-modal Datasets are Multi-dimensional: Introduction

 To address this gap, we conduct a large-scale empirical study to characterize widely-used multi-modal benchmarks.
 We hypothesize that these benchmarks evaluate distinct combinations of underlying capabilities.
-To quantify these dependencies, we use intra-modality dependencies (reliance on a single modality for the target task) and inter-modality dependencies (reliance on the interaction between modalities for the target task) based on prior studies~\citep{liang2023quantifying, madaan2024jointly}.
-As illustrated in \Cref{fig:concept_figure}, MLLMs often exploit intra-modality dependencies, answering questions correctly even when a relevant input modality is replaced with corrupted or random data.
-To quantify these effects systematically, we adapt the input permutation technique from the Perceptual Score~\citep{gat2021perceptual}, measuring performance degradation on permuting the input modality to assess the reliance of a model on each modality.
+To quantify the multi-dimensional nature of these dependencies, we use intra-modality dependencies (reliance on a single modality for the target task) and inter-modality dependencies (reliance on the interaction between modalities for the target task) based on prior studies~\citep{liang2023quantifying, madaan2024jointly}.
+As shown in \Cref{fig:concept_figure}, MLLMs often exploit intra-modality dependencies, answering questions correctly even when a relevant input modality is replaced with corrupted or random data.
+To quantify modality reliance, we adapt Perceptual Score~\citep{gat2021perceptual}.
+We permute one modality across samples while keeping the other aligned with the labels and measure the resulting performance drop.

-Our evaluation spans 23 multiple-choice visual question answering (MCVQA) benchmarks, covering general visual question answering, knowledge-based reasoning, real-world spatial understanding, optical character recognition (OCR), and document and chart understanding.
-We evaluate MLLMs at varying scales, including 8B, 13B, and 34B models~\citep{tong2024cambrian}.
-Our findings confirm our hypothesis, the strength of intra- and inter-modality dependencies vary substantially across and within these benchmarks.
+Our evaluation spans 23 multiple-choice visual question answering (MCVQA) benchmarks, spanning applications such as general visual question answering, knowledge-based reasoning, real-world spatial understanding, optical character recognition (OCR), and document and chart understanding.
+We evaluate MLLMs at varying scales, including 8B, 13B, and 34B models~\citep{tong2024cambrian, liu2023visual, bai2025qwen2, bai_qwen3-vl_2025}.
+Our findings confirm our hypothesis; the strength of intra- and inter-modality dependencies vary substantially across and within these benchmarks.